 You’ll have heard of omega-3 and omega-6 fatty acids.
 We need some of both types and we need them from the diet because our bodies don’t make them.
 But in modern times our diets have become hugely high in omega-6 and very low in omega-3 because we’re turning away from omega-3 foods and more towards omega-6.
-That imbalance creates inflammation inside your body – ‘pro-inflammatory’.
+The lack of Omega-3 can trigger inflammation inside your body – ‘pro-inflammatory’.

 It’s not just inflammation either.
 Omega-3 fat, that we eat so little of, plays a significant role in a number of the body’s processes and its structure.